enderNakamoto/omnicastle_fg/README.md

 ## Overview

-The project is a simple [TypeScript](https://www.typescriptlang.org/) app that depends on the [aptos-ts-sdk](https://github.com/aptos-labs/aptos-ts-sdk) library.
+The project is a simple [TypeScript](https://www.typescriptlang.org/) app that depends on the `ethers-js` library.
 It uses [webpack](https://webpack.js.org/) to transpile TypeScript to JavaScript and bundle the code with its dependencies so that it can be deployed on Acurast processors.

 #### Files
 - `src/index.ts`: main file